 This passion reappears in select portions of Holden’s life later on in the novel.
 Despite not caring about school, the adults in his life, relationships with his peers, or his future, he does feel deeply for his sister and his deceased younger brother, Allie.
 Holden’s relationship to his younger brother, who died years prior to the start of the novel, tints the entire narrative.

 Through Holden’s relationship with his sister, which is experienced in realtime later on in the novel, the reader is exposed to one of the only healthy interactions in the novel.
 Despite being younger than he is, Holden’s sister, Phoebe, is wise, often sharing advice with her older brother in an attempt to help him sort out his life.
 It is due to her influence that he doesn’t attempt to runaway in the concluding scenes of The Catcher in the Rye.
 In fact, she instigates what is arguable the most emotional moment of the novel.
-The concluding scene in which Holden pays for her to ride a carousel and cries as he observes her happiness and peace in that moment.
+The concluding scene in which Holden pays for her to ride a carousel and cries as he observes her happiness and peace at that moment.

 Death in The Catcher in the Rye